The montage of Mewtwo's training, watching some of the most powerful Pokemon get their butts handed to them was pretty sweet, in a terrifying sense.

 Mew's entrance was especially awesome because not only was she the first one to even touch Mewtwo, she slammed him through the floor.

 If you're attentive, you can hear Mewtwo shout in pained shock as Mew's attack plows into him.
 He totally wasn't expecting his progenitor to be capable of even scratching him, especially after he'd just seemingly blasted her into space (complete with shocked "MEW!" of pain).
 It's the only time in the movie that anyone catches him with his proverbial pants down.

-Ash addresses a Legendary Pokémon and its army of genetically enhanced clones (while striding out of smoke with the originals in tow): "You can't do this.
+Ash addresses Mewtwo's army of genetically enhanced clones (while striding out of smoke with the originals in tow): "You can't do this.
 I won't let you."
 Mewtwo and his genetically engineered super-Pokemon were balanced by Ash Ketchum's gigantic balls.